Great Northern Highway

 Current status: work began in November 2019 and is due to finish in early 2021

-Works in Walebing have recommenced after being suspended over the winter months due to the unfavourable road construction conditions.
-Speed restrictions and traffic management will be in place and road users are urged to take extra care when travelling through the project site.
+Walebing Upgrades - The new road alignment through Walebing is now open to traffic.
+Speed restrictions and traffic management will remain in place until all remaining minor works are complete.
+Road users are urged to take extra care when travelling through the project site.

 - Construction of 4 km of new highway through Walebing (the existing highway will be repurposed as local access roads)